Myanmar, Bangladesh ink Rohingya return deal amid concern over army's role

 His use of the term Bengali for the Rohingya implies they are from Bangladesh, and Buddhists in Rakhine are largely opposed to their presence.

-Min Aung Hlaing, over whom Suu Kyi has no control, also said the returnees will be “scrutinized and re-accepted under the 1982 Citizenship Law and the 1992 Myanmar-Bangladesh bilateral agreement”.
+Min Aung Hlaing, over whom Suu Kyi has no control, also said the returnees would be “scrutinized and re-accepted under the 1982 Citizenship Law and the 1992 Myanmar-Bangladesh bilateral agreement”.

 The 1982 law, passed during the junta’s long rule, ties Myanmar citizenship to membership of recognized ethnic groups, an official list that excludes the Rohingya.

-Senior U.N. officials based in Myanmar told Reuters that they feared that security personnel in key positions may not cooperate with the return of Rohingya.
+Senior U.N. officials based in Myanmar told Reuters they feared that security personnel in key positions may not cooperate over the return of Rohingya.

-Additional reporting by Antoni Slodkowski, Shoon Naing and Simon Lewis in YANGON and Ruma Paul in DHAKA; Editing by Simon Cameron-Moore
+Additional reporting by Antoni Slodkowski, Shoon Naing and Simon Lewis in YANGON, Ruma Paul in DHAKA, Masako Iijima and Natalie Thomas in COX'S BAZAR; Writing by Antoni Slodkowski; Editing by Simon Cameron-Moore and Clarence Fernandez